-"Republicans tried to make [Mr. Obama] an issue.
-We know that from the campaign ads that they ran, and I think the message of the vote was that people were focused on the economic agenda, and the president's economic agenda has helped get the economy out of the ditch," Mr. Van Hollen said.
+“Republicans tried to make him [Obama] an issue, we know that from the campaign ads that they ran, and I think the message of the vote was that people were focused on the economic agenda, and the president’s economic agenda has helped get the economy out of the ditch,” Mr. Van Hollen said.

-But Mr. Critz hammered Mr. Obama's signature legislative victory since taking office, health care reform, tapping into some Democratic voters' distaste for the measure and blunting Republican nominee Tim Burns' ability to capitalize on an issue still roiling voters.
-Despite the Republican Party's early calls of stealing the long-held Democratic seat, Mr. Critz craftfully moderated his message and rode a party-affiliation advantage to victory.
+But Mr. Critz hammered Mr. Obamas signature legislative victory since taking office, health care reform, tapping into some Democratic voters’ distaste for the measure and blunting Republican Tim Burns ability to capitilize on an issue still roiling voters.
+Despite the Republican party’s early calls of stealing the long-held Democratic seat, Mr. Critz craftfully moderated his message and rode a party-affiliation advantage to victory.

-Mr. Van Hollen dismissed Mr. Critz's criticism of the president's health care reform package by saying that individual candidates are free to campaign on the "values and priorities of their district."
-He added that Mr. Critz's pro-life, pro-gun agenda was the same as that of the district's longtime Democratic congressman, John P. Murtha, who died in office in February.
+Mr. Van Hollen dismissed Mr. Critz’s criticism of the president’s health care reform package by saying that individual candidates are free to campaign on the “values and priorities of their district.”
+He added that Mr. Critz’s pro-life, pro-gun agenda was the same as district’s longtime Democratic congressman, John Murtha, who died in office in February.

-When White House spokesman Robert Gibbs was asked Thursday whether the president or his political team is concerned that four recent Democratic candidates supported by Mr. Obama lost, his response was one word: "No."
+When White House spokesman Robert Gibbs was asked Thursday if the president or his political team are concerned that four recent Democratic candidates supported by Mr. Obama lost, his response was one word; “No.”

-In West Virginia, Mr. Mollohan, a 14-term incumbent, took heavy flak for his vote in support of health care reform.
+In West Virginia, Mr. Mollohan, a 14-term incumbent, took heavy flack for his vote in support of health care reform.

 “We promised Rep. Mollohan and the other ‘pro-life’ Democrats that we would make their re-election incredibly painful if they voted ‘yes’ on the health care bill,” said the group’s president, Marjorie Dannenfelser.
 “The Susan B. Anthony List followed through on that promise.”

-Mr. Mollohan also was attacked by his opponent, state Sen. Mike Oliverio, for not coming out more forcefully against a White House-backed climate-change bill that included a "cap and trade" emissions program that many West Virginians say would cripple the state's economically vital coal mining interests.
+Mr. Mollohan also was attacked by primary winner state Sen. Mike Oliverio for not coming out more forcefully against a White House-backed climate change bill last that included a “cap and trade” emissions trading program that many West Virginia say would cripple the state’s economically vital coal mining interests.

 But it’s too soon to say how health care reform will play out in November’s general elections, political analysts warn.

-With many of the more controversial aspects of the law -- such as mandates requiring most Americans to carry insurance -- not kicking in for several years, voters may be fixated on other issues by November, particularly if the economy and unemployment rate don't improve.
+And with many of the more controversial aspects of the law — like mandates requiring most Americans to carry insurance — not kicking in for several years, voters may be fixated on other issues by November, particularly if the economy and employment rates continue to sag.

-Yet while Mr. Sestak was much more closely aligned to the president ideologically and politically, the White House instead backed Mr. Specter -- a move seen by many as payback after the senator bolted the GOP for the Democratic Party last year and supported health care reform.
+Yet while Mr. Sestak was much more closely aligned to the president ideologically and politically, the White House instead chose to back the Mr. Specter — a move seen by many as payback for the incumbent bolting the GOP for the Democratic Party last year and for his support of health care reform.